courros/hnco/README.md

 ## Introduction

-HNCO is a C++11 library, a set of command-line tools, and a set of scripts for the optimization of black box functions defined on bit vectors.
+HNCO is a C++ library, a set of command-line tools, and a set of scripts for the optimization of black box functions defined on bit vectors.
 It aims at being flexible, fast, simple, and robust.